Peak and off-peak electricity times

-What are peak and off-peak times for electricity?
+What are peak and off-peak electricity times?

-It really depends on the type of tariff you’re on.
 Certain tariffs, like Economy 7 and more modern smart off-peak plans, are designed to save you money overnight when electricity costs less because fewer people are using it.

 Homes on these tariffs need either a dual-rate meter or a smart meter, which can record how much electricity you’re using at different times of the day.
 This allows your supplier to charge you a cheaper rate during off-peak times.